linuxontheweb/LOTW/README.md

 ### Project structure

-server.js is for serving the system files to the client.
+**server.js** is for serving the system files to the client.

+Shell scripts related to the development and maintenance of the LOTW project are kept in **bin**.

+Instructions related to the development and maintenance of the LOTW project are kept in **howto**.

+Images to be shown in the project documentation go in **img**.

+The essential client-side files are kept in the **root** subfolder.

-All other kinds of services to extend the system's functionality (such as sending and receiving email) are kept in the svcs subfolder, and are each run as node servers on available ports.
+All kinds of services to extend the system's functionality (such as sending and receiving email) are kept in the **svcs** subfolder, and are each run as node servers on available ports.

-The essential client-side files are kept in the root subfolder.
+Static assets to be used in the website (external to the LOTW system) are kept in **www**.

 ### Viewing and editing files